cgwire/kitsu/docs/getting-started-production/README.md

 Kitsu has two ways to calculate the quotas per **shot Task Type**.

 The first is linked to the timesheet :
 Shots are considered ended on the first feedback request.
-Then, quotas are weighted following time spent on the Task (when the Artist fills his timesheet).
+Then, quotas are weighted following the time spent on the task (when the Artist fills his timesheet).

 ![Quotas stat page day weighted](../img/getting-started/quotas_day_weighted.png)